Fixes that Fail Archetype

 - Hidden delay: Time lag obscures the connection between fix and consequences

-- Reinforcing feedback: Unintended consequences worsen the original problem
+- Unintended consequences worsen the original problem

 Why It Matters

-Common Examples
+Common examples:

-- Technical debt: Quick-and-dirty code solutions speed current delivery but accumulate maintenance burden that slows all future development
+- Technical debt: Quick-and-dirty code solutions speed delivery but accumulate maintenance burden that slows all future development

 Leverage Points

-- DON’T apply more of the same when the problem returns - this is a signal the fix itself is failing
+- Don’t apply more of the same when the problem returns — this is a signal the fix itself is failing

 - Map potential unintended consequences before implementing solutions